MariusZerni/project-4/README.md

 ## Front End

-Now the back end all set up, now it is time to design the platform from the UX perspective.
+After setting up the backend and testing the exposed API endpoints for all the entities, I started to design the platform from the UX perspective.
-My plan was from the beginning to have a simple and clean Interface to make the user experience as much as simple I can.
-Having that in mind I've started to design the pages.
+My plan was to have a simple and clean UI to make the user experience as smooth as possible.

 ### Homepage Structure
-- When the page it gets loaded you'll see a quot.
+- Top header: motivational quote, a motto of the app.

-- When scrolled down you'll find a section describing how it works.
+- Middle section describing how the platform works.

-- Also the top five voted mentors which is giving me from the backend:
+- Section displaying the top five voted mentors, fetched by invoking a custom back end API:

 ```js
   fetchTopRated() {
     axios